jonbaldie/eleven/README.md

 This is why I try to avoid shared state and the use of static variables in PHP.
 These are very convenient when trying to rapidly build a project, but they will bite you in the rear at a later date, usually when you are least prepared for it!

-You are best using the concept of a pure, deterministic state in your application code, even if you don't subscribe fully to the paradigm of functional programming.
+You will write your best code when following the concept of a pure, deterministic state in your application, even if you don't subscribe fully to the paradigm of functional programming.

 I love functional programming and think it is a great way to keep your code testable and maintainable - I even created a [separate PHP micro-framework](https://github.com/jonbaldie/functions) around those principles.